Wed June 1 thru June 5, 2022

 Both of Olympus Dive Centers USCG certified dive vessels will be utilized to take divers out to the wrecks; the 65' M/V Olympus and the 48' M/V Midnight Express.
 Max number of divers is 43.
 These boats are spacious, fast and most importantly, safe.
 Stay tuned for new protocols for dealing with the on going issue of CV-19.
 I am confident Olympus will pull out all the stops to make this event as safe as possible.

-After the Shootout head to Wilmington, NC on Monday, June 6 to head offshore in search for megalodon fossilized shark teeth.
+After the Shootout head to Wilmington, NC on Monday, June 6 (also June 7, 9-11) to make a run offshore in search for megalodon fossilized shark teeth.
 This is for advanced certified divers only.
 A six-passenger dive boat with Wrightsville Beach Divers will be utilized; space is limited.
 Reservations are on a first come first serve basis.
 Cost is $350 per diver/per day for 3 dives in depths of 110'.
 Mike will not be on board for this trip but will be at the dock for departure and return.

 An application will be sent in PDF format upon contact.
 Please fill it out completely and email it back to [email protected].
 I will then contact you with instructions on how to make payment with an accompanying invoice.

 Prices & Packages (estimates) - (Add $160 per day for "Recon" dive)